swiftlang/swift-org-website/_posts/2023-05-19-using-upcoming-feature-flags.md

 ```swift
 let regex = #/[a-zA-Z_][0-9a-zA-Z_]*/#
 ```
-The source breaking change does not come into effect until the next major language version—in this case Swift 6.
+The source breaking change does not come into effect until the next major language version—Swift 6.

 However, it would be beneficial for developers to be able to opt into using the ‘bare slash’ syntax for Regex literals now, rather than wait until Swift 6.